Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/pimp-your-github-profile.md

   - developer
 ---

-I find my [GitHub profile](https://github.com/rebelchris) pretty crucial for being an active developer.
+I find my [GitHub profile](https://github.com/rebelchris) crucial for being an active developer.
 Unfortunately, most of my projects are private due to business requirements.
 But still, it's a showcase of who you are.

 So let's dive into pimping your profile but adding a custom readme!